MiguelCastillo/bit-loader/README.md

 ### Import
-> The primary purpose for `import` is to return the *evaluated code* from Module instances.
+> The primary purpose of `import` is to return the *evaluated code* from Module instances.

 The `import` interface is basically the replacement for `require`, which returns the actual *evaluated code*.
 In contrast, `load` returns the entire Module instance.
 Internally, `import` will call `load` to do the heavy lifting and `import` simply unwraps the Module instance returning only the `code` property.

 `import` can take a single string module name or an array of string module names, and it returns a promise.
-When the promise is resolved, all the loaded module(s) as passed back as arguments to the promise callback.
+When the promise is resolved, all the loaded module(s) are passed back as arguments to the promise callback.

 ### Sample code for importing a pair of modules
 ``` javascript